Career History

 these works represent the pinnacle of his artistic contribution today.

-The complete works of Douglas Weiland are held in the Schusterwerkstatt at the
+The complete works of Douglas Weiland are housed in the Schusterwerkstatt at the

 Brahms Museum, Mürzzuschlag, Austria.